 Process mining technology enables businesses to fully understand the actual conditions of processes.
 It uses real-time performance measures and event logs to identify bottlenecks and present factual insights.
 By using process mining technology, businesses can:

-- Prioritize the best processes for automation
+• Prioritize the best processes for automation

-- Monitor RPA bots’ performance and measure their benefits
+• Monitor RPA bots’ performance and measure their benefits

 Considering the increasing amount of data, today’s processes become more complicated and harder to fully understand.
-While most of the data remain unused, process mining technology can leverage this unused data to give better insights about actual conditions of processes.
+While most of the data remains unused, process mining technology can leverage this unused data to give better insights about the actual conditions of processes.
 If you want to read more, feel free to read our RPA deployment with process mining guide.

 Data Extraction

 Data extraction technologies help businesses convert unstructured or semi-structured data into structured data.
 While manually extracting data from different sources can be tiring and prone to errors, RPA can automate this process, save costs, and allow employees to work on higher value-adding activities.
-Hypatos shares that they can save up to 90% of document processing costs by using RPA and data extraction technologies.
-Most common examples of using RPA with data extraction technologies are:

 What are the relevant skills to build your RPA solution?

-For understanding how to deploy new RPA projects for companies, RPA developers need to know how RPA technology works and have specific skills to build successful RPA solutions.
+To understand how to deploy new RPA projects for companies, RPA developers need to know how RPA technology works and have specific skills to build successful RPA solutions.
 We can group these skill sets into two main categories:

 Technical Skills